Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 After the MRAMs and second CAN bus, GPIOs are running short.
 We have some options.
 A 2-4 decoder could do this, but you would also need an enable (and thus pullups), and it would really only recover one GPIO.
 Another option is an I2C or SPI to GPIO device.
+The AX5043s each have 5 pins that can be used for GPIOs, though that means if an AX5043 fails you can't use those GPIOs.

 Add enables to the CAN bus transceivers?
 The chip does not really have an "off" state, it's a "standby" state where it's listening on